SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 <a name="practice-10"></a>
 ### Practice 10 : Blast analysis

-##### Creating a custom database
+##### Creating a custom database with `makeblastdb`
-We do not want to use a pre-made databases of NCBI (nr, nt) but a custom database of only species we are interested in.
-If we have a fasta format file of these sequences we can create a database from this with the `makeblastdb` command.
+As we use a custom database for the first time, If we have a fasta format file of these sequences we have to create a database from our fasta format file `AllEst.fasta` with the `makeblastdb` command.

 Create a new folder called db2.
 Copy the file pdbaa.fasta from the db folder to the db2 folder.
 Navigate into the db 2 folder and create a protein database by typing: